raspberrypilearning/interactive-animation/en/step_6.md

-## Animate your sprite
+## Animate using looks
 Now you're going to make changes in a loop to create an animation effect to make your sprite look more interesting.
+Think about how you want to animate your sprite using `looks`{:class="block3looks"} blocks.

 --- task ---